Aliceby TranX

 100% of your events, zero sampling

-Every single event — page views, add-to-carts, purchases, custom events — lands in BigQuery as an individual row.
+Every single event — page views, sign-ups, feature usage, purchases, custom events — lands in BigQuery as an individual row.
 Query a year of data across billions of events and get exact numbers.
 No estimation, no scaling.
 This used to cost $150K+/year with Universal Analytics 360.
 With GA4, it's free for every property.

 No "(other)" row — ever